Apollo

 Parking a Campervan in Alice Springs

-Home to just 25,000 inhabitants, Alice Springs is a small city with plenty of places to park.
+Home to 33,000 people, Alice Springs is a small city with plenty of places to park.

-The Alice Springs Town Council operates numerous car parks and parking bays throughout the city, almost all of which are free.
+The Alice Springs Town Council operates numerous parking lots and on-street parking throughout the city, almost all of which are free.
 Many are spacious enough to accommodate large motorhomes.
-If you’re struggling to find space for a big rig, try the ANZAC Oval or Stuart Memorial Park.
+If you’re struggling to find space for a larger motorhome, try the ANZAC Oval or Stuart Memorial Park.

-To safeguard against theft, avoid parking your camper in an isolated area for an extended period, even during the day.
+To reduce the risk of theft, avoid leaving your campervan parked in an isolated area for an extended period, even during the day.

 Furthermore, while Alice Springs is relatively safe during the day, the town has a reputation for being dangerous at night.
-Prolific after-dark crime should be enough to discourage you from free camping on a random street—or leaving your vehicle unattended for multiple days.
+After-dark crime should be enough to discourage you from free camping on a random street—or leaving your vehicle unattended for multiple days.

-Thankfully, Alice Springs has a wide selection of secure caravan parks in and around the city.
+Thankfully, Alice Springs has a wide selection of secure RV parks in and around the city.
 Some popular options include Temple Bar, G’day Mate Tourist Park, and Discovery Parks.
-Nightly rates range from $18 to $57 per night (Temple Bar is the cheapest in town).
+Nightly rates vary by season and site type; at Discovery Parks, nightly fees range from $32 per night for a no-hookup site to $47 for an electric hookup site.

-There are no free camps within the city.
-The closest heading north is the Tropic of Capricorn Rest Area (30km) and the Mount Polhil Rest Area (59km) going south.
-The nearest free camp to Uluru is Sandy View Roadside Rest Area (51km).
+There are no legal free camps within the city.
+The closest heading north is the Tropic of Capricorn Rest Area (29km) and the Mt.
+Polhill Rest Area (61km) going south.
+The nearest free camp to Uluru is Sandy View Roadside Rest Area (50km).

 You’ll find an impressive selection of spectacular campsites scattered around the region, both free and paid.
 Some of our favourite Red Centre free camps include: